goabstract/Awesome-Design-Tools/README.md

 <article id="smm-design-tools">

 ### SMM Design Tools
+Often marketing teams need well-design materials.
+It can be different banners, promo visuals, favicons, animations or just nice images for social platforms, like Twitter or Instagram.
+It this section we will keep adding tools for everyone to create marketing designs.

 * [Canva](https://www.canva.com/) — create stunning designs for work, life, and play—even if you're not a design expert!
 * [Crello](https://crello.com/) — create your own designs: posts, covers, graphics, and posters using the best software on the web.